Do I Have De Quervain’s Tenosynovitis?

 Is “Mommy’s Wrist” de Quervain’s tenosynovitis?

 Mothers and caregivers of young children can often suffer from “mommy’s wrist” or “mommy’s thumb” which is the same thing as de Quervain’s tenosynovitis.
 Younger women with the condition have often recently given birth or are breastfeeding.
+The repetitive actions involved in caring for infants, such as lifting and holding, can strain the thumb tendons, resulting in inflammation and pain.
 It is also common in women in their fifties and sixties.

 What are the symptoms of de Quervain’s tenosynovitis?